thomas051083/psd-psw/_pswlf-2020/0-mainpage.md

 These virtual sessions and modules are curated for all public officers.
 You will hear from agencies on how they have demonstrated Our Core Competencies (OCC) and/or you can choose a LEARN module to develop your core competencies.

 + <a href="/pswlf-2020/all-workouts/jobspecific/"><b>View by Job Specific Skills:</b></a>
 Workout sessions are curated by job families.
 Each workout is curated to support the development of a skill for you to thrive at work, as well as life skills to help you manage career and life transitions.
-(Extracted from previous UX write-up; WD to confirm.)

 + <a href="/pswlf-2020/all-workouts/professionalpd/"><b>View by Professional & Personal Development:</b></a>
 Get quick tips and pointers for work and life no matter what career or life stage you are at, including digital and financial literacy and career management.
-(Extracted from previous UX write-up; WD to confirm.)

 <br>
 <b>Registration for these virtual offerings will begin on 1 September 2020.
 Check back this space for more information.</b>